simple-ai-opensource/simple-or/CONTRIBUTING.rst

    pass for all supported Python versions.

 Your PR requires a review from one of the authors before it will be merged.
+Once your PR is approved, it is merged to the development branch.
+Later, an author can merge the development branch into testing (initiated by an author).
+At that moment a workflow is triggered that uploads the distribution to Test PyPI.
-After merge to development, a workflow is triggered that will upload to the testing branch and eventually to the master branch.
+After verifying the distribution works from Test PyPI, the authors merge the testing branch into the master branch and the distribution is sent to the official PyPI.

 Tips
 ----